worldbank/rissk/README.md

 These instructions will guide you on how to install and run RISSK on your local machine.

 ## Prerequisites

-Make sure you have Python 3.8 or higher installed on your machine.
+Make sure you have **Python ≥3.8 and ≤3.11** installed on your machine.
 You can verify this by running:

 ```shell
 python --version